eegsynth/eegsynth/doc/patching.md

 contains [spectral.py](https://github.com/eegsynth/eegsynth/tree/master/module/spectral/spectral.py)
 and [spectral.ini](https://github.com/eegsynth/eegsynth/tree/master/module/spectral/spectral.ini).

 This ini file shows the required fields and some default values.
 However, we highly recommend you save your edited [ini files](inifile.md) in a separate patch directory, such as [here](../patches/robinson).
 In this patch directory you store all the .ini files belonging to one patch.
 You can then also more easily Bash script you modules so that you don't have to start them up one by one.
-[Here](../patches/robinson/patch.sh) you can find an example for Linux.
-Collecting the necessary [ini files](inifile.md) in one place, helps organizing your patches as well as your local git repository, which will then not create annoying conflicts with the remote repository whenever you want to update.
+[Here](../patches/robinson/patch.sh) you can find an example to start a complete patch at once in Linux.
+Collecting the necessary [ini files](inifile.md) in one place helps organizing your patches, as well as your local git repository, which will then not create annoying conflicts with the remote repository whenever you want to update.
 You can find several examples of patch directories in the [patches directory](https://github.com/eegsynth/eegsynth/patches).
 These also function as documentation of past performances.

 ## Summary